 Here’s how to reach Morgaon Ganapati Temple:

-- Air – For tourists planning to visit this auspicious shrine by flight, Pune airport is the nearest destination.
+- Air – For tourists planning to visit this auspicious shrine by flight, Pune airport is the nearest destination, within 75 km.

-- Train – The Jejuri Railway Station located at 17 km from the temple is the nearest station.
+- Train – The Jejuri Railway Station located at 17 km from the temple is the nearest railway station.

-- Road – Special buses called Astha Vinayak darshan take tourists to all the eight temples.
+- Road – Special buses called Asthavinayaka darshan take tourists to all the eight temples.
 Buses to and from Pune are also available at the temple location itself.

-The temple guest house is not available but there are various places for tourists to stay.
+The temple guest house is not available without special recommendations but there are many good places to lodge near the temple grounds.
 For example, pilgrims traveling alone or on a limited budget can opt for dormitories or share rooms.
 And for people traveling with family, double to triple bedded rooms are also available.